Witiko/doctoral-thesis/defense.md

-When Ptolemy the 1st Soter, the Ancient Macedonian general of Alexander the Great, found Euclid's seminal work, *the Elements*, too difficult to study, he asked the matematician, whether there was an easier way to master geometry.
+When Ptolemy the 1st Soter, the Ancient Macedonian general of Alexander the Great, found Euclid's seminal work, *the Elements*, too difficult to study, he asked the mathematician, whether there was an easier way to master geometry.
 According to historical accounts, Euclid famously responded: \`\`Sire, there is no royal road to mathematics.''